f32c/arduino/README.md

 # What works only on ULX2S (with 1MB SRAM)

-SRAM using both 8-bit ports works with 81.25 MHz
+1MB SRAM using both 8-bit ports works at 81.25 MHz
-CPU clock and widely tested.
+CPU clock, widely tested.

 TV Framebuffer with composite video output displaying SRAM content